Andalucia Road Trip: The Perfect 10-14 Day Itinerary

 If your plan is to hit the beach, May to July is the best time to visit, when you’ll avoid the summer heat and traffic but still have beautiful warm weather.

-Fall, from September through to November, is also a perfect time for an Andalucia roadtrip in Europe’s best winter sun, with the warmth from summer lingering into autumn, but with quieter roads and cities.
+Fall, from September through to November, is also a perfect time for an Andalucia roadtrip in Europe’s winter sun, with the warmth from summer lingering into autumn, but with quieter roads and cities.

-Is driving in Andalucia easy?
+Driving in Andalucia

 Car travel in Spain is easy, with a good network of autovias (A) and autopistas (AP).
 The latter were toll roads until 2020 when many (but not all) became toll-free.